sripathikrishnan/redis-rdb-tools/README.md

     kdiff3 dump1.txt dump2.txt

-To limit the size of the files, you can filter on keys using the --key=<regex> flag
+To limit the size of the files, you can filter on keys using the --key=regex option

 ## Using the Parser ##